wollowizard/candidate-assignment-java/README.md

 When looking at the 2 CSV's, describe some other "interesting" facts you get out of your data set's.

 ## Hand in the assignment :shipit:
-If you are happy with your solution and all provided tests are passing please create a new pull request
+If you are happy with your solution and all provided tests are passing please create a new pull request.
+Please put your full name in the PR comment, so we can map it to your application.

 ## Questions :question:
 If you have any need help or have have any questions at all please don’t hesitate to contact us.
 We are here to help! :mailbox: <devs@3ap.ch>